urbanisierung/dot-calendar/README.md

 ```

 In addition to the basic information, dots can be marked with colors.
 This is useful for school holidays, bank holidays, birthdays, etc. that are already known in advance.
 For this purpose `*.flag.json` files are configured.
 The payload is very simple - just use the examples if necessary.

+In summary: create your configuration file, follow the instructions in `index.ts` and run `npm run start` to get your own calendar.
+Have fun!

 Here is an example with 5 instead of 3 columns per month and adjusted distances for the year _2099_.
 This can be done by simply changing the `columns` and `distanceBetweenCirclesY` values.